 The NRA website is a great resource for citizens to familiarize themselves with their states laws regarding firearms.

-Do you sell to New Jersey?
+Do you sell and ship to my state?

 When I make a purchase on 80-lowers.com will I get a warranty with my purchase?

 All products purchased on 80-lowers.com come with a lifetime warranty except the 80% lowers.
 For more information on refunds, returns and exchanges contact our customer support team.

 Can I use factory .223 ammo in my AR-15 build kit chambered in 5.56 NATO?